 This project’s goal was to plan for future utilities needs for Oklahoma State University’s main campus in Stillwater, Oklahoma, through development of a comprehensive Utilities Master Plan (UMP).

 Five-year and 20-year plans were produced for OSU’s steam, chilled water and electrical systems.
-The top priority for the university is the relocation of its steam and chilled water Central Plant from the current location, identified in the 2013 update, to its broader 2025 Campus Master Plan.
+The top priority for the university was the relocation of its steam and chilled water Central Plant from the current location, identified in the 2013 update, to its broader 2025 Campus Master Plan.

 The first step of the UMP was to physically survey all of the systems.
 This was followed by the massive effort of creating a digital model of the steam and chilled water pipe networks.
 These computer models were then used to simulate heating and cooling capabilities now and for many scenarios for future buildings.
-These models then helped with sizing of the piping networks, and ultimately with sizing of the central plan equipment.
+These models then helped with sizing of the piping networks, and ultimately with sizing of the central plant equipment.